brews/stcaf/README.md

 ```
 The "bump" model is a toy used for testing.
 It takes input "temperature" and adds 1 to it for each model step: preprocess, fit, project, postprocess.
 The result is output as "sea_level_change".
 Setting the `bump` parameter when the model is intialized changes the size of each bump.

 Component models can be any object following the `stcaf.SealevelComponentModel` protocol.
 You can pass these instances in directly or use them through the registry by registering the object at the "stcaf.sealevel_component_models" entrypoint of a Python package.
+Plugin from an installed package are namespaced by the source package name.
+This avoids naming conflicts, referencing each model from the registry like `registry["<package_name>.<model_name>"]`.

 ## Installation